Conducting - M.M.

-Students who elect the choral concentration must enroll for a minimum of 4 credit hours of major choral ensemble, to include a minimum of 2 semesters of MUS 55141.
+Students who elect the Choral Concentration must enroll for a minimum of 4 credit hours of major choral ensemble, to include a minimum of 2 semesters of MUS 55141.

-Specific course numbers vary depending on focus.
+Specific course numbers vary depending on concentration.

 |MUS 52271||CHORAL LITERATURE I||3|